bizarc/cfdl-project/docs/engine-design.md

 - ✅ **Real-World Testing**: Commercial real estate scenarios with Monte Carlo risk analysis
 - ✅ **Documentation**: Complete demo scripts, verification tools, and interpretation guides

-**Status**: 5 of 6 core components completed (83% complete).
-Engine ready for waterfall distribution implementation.
+**Status**: All 6 of 6 core components completed (100% complete).
+Engine ready for UI and CLI development phases.

 ---

-*This document represents the current design as of Task 2.5 (Metrics Library) completion.
-Updates will be made as development progresses.*
+*This document represents the current design as of Task 2.6 (Waterfall Distributor) completion.
+All 6 core engine components are now implemented with comprehensive testing and real-world validation.*